-In addition, we are experienced in providing care for the most complex heart and lung patients and frequently admit patients from other hospitals, both within the region and from all around the country.
+In addition, we are experienced in providing care for the most complex heart and lung patients and frequently admit patients from other hospitals, both within the East of England region and from all around the country.

 Medical care is led by dedicated consultant intensivists supported by a multidisciplinary team.
-This team includes referring and specialist consultants, specialist nurses, physiotherapists, pharmacists, dieticians and speech language therapists.
+This team includes referring and specialist consultants including intensivists and anaesthetists, specialist nurses, healthcare support workers, physiotherapists, pharmacists, dieticians, speech language therapists, occupational therapists.